Watsonian Squire: History

+The 1950s marked a peak in the popularity of sidecars, with Watsonian being a leading manufacturer.
+By 1952, approximately half of the over 130,000 sidecar combinations registered in Britain were Watsonian products, and the Birmingham factory reached a production rate of 200 units per week.
+The company also adopted new materials, including fibreglass for bodywork construction.

 In 1956, Watsonian took over the rights to the Swallow Sidecars name from Tube Investments.

 Watsonian was an early supplier to the Swallow Sidecar Company, which after World War II was renamed to Jaguar Cars.
 From 1956, Watsonian started to manufacture sidecar bodies in glass-reinforced plastic (GRP).

 As well as civilian models, they also manufactured sidecars for the RAC to use for roadside rescue.

-In the 1970s, Watsonian used their expertise in GRP to diversify into production of hardtops for Land Rover and for sports cars.
+The evolving landscape of personal transportation in the 1960s, characterized by the increasing affordability of small cars such as the Reliant Regal Reliant Regal and the Austin Mini Mini, contributed to a decline in sidecar sales.
+In response, Watsonian diversified its operations into automotive bodywork manufacturing, using their expertise in GRP to produce hardtops for Land Rover and for sports cars.
 When the Land Rover contract ended in 1981, Watsonian was forced to scale back production and make several staff redundant.
 In 1984, the company moved to its current location in Blockley.

 In 1988, Watsonian merged with Squire Sidecars to form Watsonian Squire.

+Following the merger, Watsonian-Squire focused on rationalising their product line and optimizing production methods.
+Towards the end of the 20th century, a renewed interest in sidecars emerged, coinciding with the introduction of modern classic motorcycles such as the Triumph Bonneville 790.
+Appearances in popular culture, including the television program Two Fat Ladies Two Fat Ladies and the film Harry Potter and the Deathly Hallows Harry Potter and the Deathly Hallows – Part 1, have contributed to maintaining the visibility of the sidecar.

-From 1999 until 2013, Watsonian were the UK distributor for Royal Enfield motorcycles which are now built in Chennai, India.
+From 1999 until 2013, Watsonian were the UK distributor for Royal Enfield motorcycles Royal Enfield which are now built in Chennai, India.

 Squire

 Squire (founded 1973 in Bidford-on-Avon) is a British manufacturer of motorcycle sidecars that pioneered the design of the modern motorcycle trailer for being pulled behind a bike in the early 1980s.
 In 1988 Squire merged with the struggling Watsonian company to form Watsonian Squire, now the UK's largest sidecar producer.

 In 2002 Motor Cycle News set a Guinness World Record for a motorcycle and trailer reaching a timed speed of 139.5 mph at Millbrook in Bedfordshire, UK, pulling a Squire D21 trailer behind a Kawasaki ZZ-R1100 motorcycle.